Mother’s Day – a day to celebrate, but how?

 Rev. Dr. Donna j.
 Mann

-All too often life divides us into haves and the have-nots and makes it known in subtle ways.
-Even some worship committees struggle with the question if remembering Mother’s Day is best communicated through carnations, Dedication and the Sacrament of Baptism.
+All too often, life divides us into haves and have-nots, making it known subtly.
+Even some worship committees question if remembering Mother’s Day is best communicated through carnations, Dedication and the Sacrament of Baptism.

 Some denominations have attempted to open the day to Christian Family Sunday, while others remain with the traditional Mother’s Day.
 Considering that it is the most emotionally charged Sunday of the year for many families inside and outside the church, what we call it is not as important as what we do on it.

-The story of a woman, Hannah, childless and bereft, who prays for a son, comes to mind.
-She was one of Elkanah’s wives, Peninnah being the other wife with many sons and daughters, shows little sympathy for Hannah's empty arms (1 Samuel 1)
+The story of Hannah, a childless and bereft woman who prays for a son, comes to mind.
+She was one of Elkanah’s wives; Peninnah, the other wife with many sons and daughters, shows little sympathy for Hannah’s empty arms (1 Samuel 1).

 I credit a woman I’ll call Sally for bringing this story to mind.
 She wandered into the church nursery one morning, crying quietly into her knuckled fist and repeating, “It just isn’t fair.”